DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: Abstract

 \section{Abstract}

 Vision Language Models (VLMs) are increasingly adopted as central reasoning modules for embodied agents.
 Existing benchmarks evaluate their capabilities under ideal, well-lit conditions, yet robust 24/7 operation demands performance under a wide range of visual degradations, including low-light conditions at night or in dark environments--a core necessity that has been largely overlooked.
-To address this underexplored challenge, we present DarkEQA, an open-source benchmark for evaluating EQA-relevant perceptual primitives under multi-level low-light conditions.
-DarkEQA isolates the perception bottleneck by evaluating question answering from egocentric observations under controlled degradations, enabling attributable robustness analysis.
-A key design feature of DarkEQA is its physical fidelity: visual degradations are modeled in linear RAW space, simulating physics-based illumination drop and sensor noise followed by an ISP-inspired rendering pipeline.
-We demonstrate the utility of DarkEQA by evaluating a wide range of state-of-the-art VLMs and Low-Light Image Enhancement (LLIE) models.
-Our analysis systematically reveals VLMs' limitations when operating under these challenging visual conditions.
+To address this underexplored challenge, we present \yohan{DarkQA}, an open-source benchmark for evaluating perceptual primitives under multi-level low-light conditions in embodied scenarios. \yohan{DarkQA evaluates single-view egocentric observations across controlled degradation levels, isolating low-light perceptual failures before they are entangled with complex embodied tasks}. \yohan{The benchmark contains 9.4K deterministically generated and verifiable question--image pairs spanning five visual-primitive families.} A key design feature of \yohan{DarkQA} is its physical fidelity: visual degradations are modeled in linear RAW space, simulating physics-based illumination drop and sensor noise followed by an ISP-inspired rendering pipeline; \yohan{we further validate the synthesis against real paired low-light camera data}.
+We evaluate representative VLMs and Low-Light Image Enhancement (LLIE) preprocessing methods.
+Results show consistent VLM degradation under low illumination and sensor noise, while LLIE provides severity-dependent but unstable recovery.
+We demonstrate the utility of \yohan{DarkQA} by evaluating a wide range of state-of-the-art VLMs and Low-Light Image Enhancement (LLIE) models, \yohan{and} systematically reveal VLMs' limitations when operating under these challenging visual conditions.
 Our code and benchmark dataset will be released upon acceptance.
+Project website: \url{https://darkqa-benchmark.github.io}